ibm-cloud-docs/vsrx/readiness_errors.md

 ## Warning 1182
 {: #warning-1182}

-The vSRX add on license files are not found.
+The vSRX add-on license files are not found.
 Contact IBM Support.

 ## Warning 1183
 {: #warning-1183}